rena-21/deluge_script/README.md

 # Zoho applications (Deluge Script)

-You can find some samples of code in deluge.
+You can find some samples of code in deluge and guidlines.